Henry Orange Glidden: Biography

 Henry was born in Somerville, Massachusetts, on April 5, 1891, to Charles Henry Glidden and May Grace Orange.
 He was thus a member of the eighth generation of the Glidden family in the United States.
-He graduated from the Rindge Manual Training School in Cambridge, MA, in 1909.
+He graduated from the Rindge Manual Training School in Cambridge, Massachusetts, in 1909.
 Thereafter, he attended the Massachusetts Institute of Technology (MIT) where he graduated at the head of his class in 1913 with a Bachelor of Science degree.
 In 1914 he was awarded a Master of Science degree, also from MIT.

 Henry married his first wife, Dorothy Ayer, in Cambridge on June 15, 1916.
-They had two daughters, Dorothy (Jackson, MI), May 15, 1917 and Frances (Melrose, MA), December 17, 1921.
-Dorothy Ayer died tragically at age 31 in Arlington on August 5, 1921.
+They had two daughters, Dorothy (Jackson, MI), May 15, 1917 and Frances (Melrose, Massachusetts), December 17, 1921.
+Dorothy Ayer died at age 31 in Arlington on August 5, 1921.
 He was married twice more, first to Ethel L. and finally, in 1958, to Jane Doughty.

 His first job out of MIT was with the Carr Fastener Company in Melrose Highlands.
 During the depression he worked on a WPA-sponsored project which required accurate copies of famous old buildings in New England.
 Some of his work done at that time is in the files of the Library of Congress in Washington, D.C.
 Later he worked as an architect for the Turner Construction Company.
 He was a member of the First Church of Christ, Scientist in Rockland, a member of the Appalachian Mountain Club, and a 50-year member of the Columbian Masonic Lodge, A.F. & A.M.

-Henry died on March 16, 1978, and was interred in the Mount Vernon Cemetery in Abington, MA.
+Henry died on March 16, 1978, and was interred in the Mount Vernon Cemetery in Abington, Massachusetts.